o-ba/cms-health-hackathon/docs/documentation.md

 ## Security

+For security reasons of the provided informations the implemented CMS healh check API should only reply to a HTTPS POST request and only if the request brings a security token.
+The security tolken should be at least 16 characters of three groups (uppercase, lowercase, digits).
+The implementation in the CMS should provide a function to revoke the security token.

 ## CMS Integration

 To handle CMS integration, different client plugins / extensions / modules could be used.
 These define the endpoints needed for the communication to the monitoring server and deliver the application-based check results based on the checks that are implemented in the client component or CMS.